 • Employees are required to indicate their leave request in writing.
 The employer must receive the request seven weeks before the desired start of the parental leave (in the case of parental leave before the child’s third birthday) and 13 weeks before its start if parental leave is claimed between the third and eighth birthday.

-• Requests for parental leave may only be rejected in rare cases for business reasons and only within four weeks (in the case of parental leave before the third birthday) or within eight weeks (if parental leave is taken between the third or eighth birthday) after receipt of the request.
+• Requests for part-time work during parental leave may only be rejected in rare cases for business reasons and only within four weeks (in the case of parental leave before the third birthday) or within eight weeks (if parental leave is taken between the third or eighth birthday) after receipt of the request.

 • Employees on parental leave enjoy special dismissal protection.
 Dismissals are only valid if the employer obtains prior consent by the relevant authority.